Codex PR Description Says "Refactored Components" and Nothing Else

 Shortest path to fix

-Step 1: Add a PR template
+Step 1: Add and enforce a PR template

 ## What changed